johnblat/vscode-psx-all-in-one/scratch.md

     - An unfinished/work-in-profress series of tutorials on PSX development.

-## Running a Disc Image in the PCSX-Redux Emulator
+## Running a disk image in the PCSX-Redux Emulator
-1. Create a backup of a PSX game you own with a Disc Reader, or obtain a disc image of a PSX game through some other legal means
+1. Create a backup of a PSX game you own with a disk Reader, or obtain a disk image of a PSX game through some other legal means
 1. Launch `pscx-redux`
 1. Go to `File/Open Disk Image` and then select the `.iso`, `.bin`, or `.cue` file of the game you want to run
     - You can also load the disk image from the command line with the `-iso` argument.
 Example: `pscx-redux -cdrom "path/to/game.iso"`
-    >  :pencil2: Disc images in the ISO-9660 format will either be stored in an `.iso` file or a `.bin` file.
+    >  :pencil2: disk images in the ISO-9660 format will either be stored in an `.iso` file or a `.bin` file.
 The `.bin` file will have a `.cue` file that contains information about the `.bin` file.
 The `.cue` file is used to load the `.bin` file into the emulator.
 1. Go to `Emulation/Start` to start the game, or press `F5`.
     - You can also run the disk image from the command line with the `-run` argument.
 Example: `pscx-redux -iso "path/to/game.iso" -run`

     > :pencil2: You can view the entire list of PCSX-Redux CLI Flags [here](https://pcsx-redux.consoledev.net/cli_flags/)

-## Compiling a PSX Executable
+## PSX Executable Compilation and Linking
+- Makefile contains